aemkei/jsfuck/README.md

 ### `[X][0]` - Array wrapping trick

-By wrapping an expression in an array then getting the element at index zero, you can apply several operators on one expression.
+By wrapping an expression in an array and then getting the element at index zero, we can apply several operators on one expression.
 This means brackets `[]` can replace parenthesis `()` to isolate expressions:

 ```js
           [X][0]           // X